arsip/bestguess/README.md

   - A distribution of performance measurements, even if it contains a large number of data points, is not likely to produce a normal distribution.
   - The mean and standard deviation are not useful statistics here.
-The median and inter-quartile range are more appropriate measures of central tendency and spread.
+The median and interquartile range are more appropriate measures of central tendency and spread.
   - The best guess for what is a "typical" run time is the mode, at least for unimodal distributions.